alienf320/popup/README.md

 - Responsive design using SCSS.
 - Modular structure with a dedicated service for pop-up state management.
 - Clean separation of logic and UI.

-## Notes

-- The pop-up can be opened by clicking the "Open Pop-up" button and closed by clicking the close button or outside the pop-up.